 One word of caution: You should never stay in an abusive situation.
 I grew up in that, and so I will never tell a person who is being abused by anyone that they should just stick it out.
 Ever.
 In fact, I’ll be happy to help kick that abusive person to the curb.
 My bio-father was an abusive, philandering drunk, who made threats about what he would do to and with us and my mom, if she ever left.
 She stayed until we were old enough to find our way home if he ever made good on those threats.
 But staying in that is a horrible example to set for your children, if it can be avoided, because they need to see you standing tall.
 But I also understand how difficult it is to get out – so please just understand that I’m not talking about that sort of situation.

 That said, we have some societal issues that seem to be getting out of hand.

 We’ve become very pleasure-oriented.

 I’m the first one to say that you should find something you love and do it to the best of your ability.
 This can mean anything from being a homemaker, raising and educating your kids to teaching music, cleaning pools or whatever.
 The “what” doesn’t matter, the thing that matters is that when you love to do something you’re bound to be good at it.
 I would much rather take lessons from a teacher who loves what they do than one who only does it to pay the bills.
 I will happily hang with a person who decided their life’s calling is to raise their family and does it with joy.
-I will not however, hang with someone who hates what they do, and does nothing but complain.
+That person who hates what they do, and does nothing but complain?
+Not so much.